In the beginning

 The Society has even gone to the movies.
 In 2007, KPBS film critic Beth Accomando curated a Shakespeare Film Festival at the Museum of Photographic Art, which led to occasional film offerings in the following years.
 More recently, in the name of outreach, the Society has shown free Shakespeare-themed movies at local libraries.
 And it is our intent for the future to expand these showings to underserved communities and to highlight Shakespeare films from non-English-speaking cultures, particularly Japan and India.
 (The acclaimed director Akira Kurosawa based his Throne of Blood on Macbeth and his Ran on King Lear.
 And the only feature film adaptations of The Comedy of Errors are Bollywood productions.)

 And the Society has ended up in court.
-Since 2016, we have periodically convened scripted mock trials of such protagonists as Prince Hamlet, Duke Prospero, and Richard Plantagenet, casting real-life attorneys as prosecutors and defense counsel to examine and cross-examine actors in the roles of relevant characters (witnesses) from the plays.
+Since 2016, we have periodically convened scripted mock trials of such protagonists as Prince Hamlet, Duke Prospero, Richard Plantagenet, Brutus, and Portia casting real-life attorneys as prosecutors and defense counsel to examine and cross-examine actors in the roles of relevant characters (witnesses) from the plays.
 The audience serves as the jury and, after closing arguments, decides the fate of the defendant in the dock.
-Retired attorney Gordon Gidlund serves as our Playwright of Mock Trials.
+Attorney Gordon Gidlund serves as our Playwright of Mock Trials.

 The Roaring ’20s